 - to help us to verify your identity if you ask us for services

-- to ensure that the council meets its duties, including those imposed by the Equality and Health and Safety Acts
+- to ensure that the County Council meets its duties, including those imposed by the Equality and Health and Safety Acts

 - to help investigate any concerns or complaints you have may have about the services you receive

-- where otherwise allowed under the Data Protection Act 1998 (DPA).
-For further information on the DPA refer to the Information Commissioner's website
+- where otherwise allowed under the General Data Protection Regulation and Data Protection Act 2018.
+For further information refer to the Information Commissioner's website

-Services such as education and social care, protection of vulnerable children and adults, and the support of public health and wellbeing, may involve collecting, using and sharing sensitive personal data as defined by the Data Protection Act 1998.
-We do not disclose or share sensitive or confidential information without your explicit consent except in a small number of situations where disclosure is allowed by law, or where we have good reason to believe that failing to do so would put you or someone else at risk.
+Services such as education and social care, protection of vulnerable children and adults, and the support of public health and wellbeing, may involve collecting, using and sharing special category data as defined by the General Data Protection Regulation and Data Protection Act 2018.
+We do not disclose or share this sensitive or confidential information without your explicit consent except in a small number of situations where disclosure is allowed by law, or where we have good reason to believe that failing to do so would put you or someone else at risk.

 The County Council is obliged to protect public funds.
 We may use personal information and data-matching techniques to help us to detect and prevent fraud and ensure public money is spent in the most appropriate and cost-effective way.
 In order to achieve this we may share information with other organisations which audit or administer public funds.
-This includes the Audit Commission, the Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the Police.
+This includes the Cabinet Office, the Department for Work and Pensions, other local authorities, HM Revenue and Customs, the Police, and the National Fraud Initiative

 We may use personal information to identify people who will need extra support during emergencies or major incidents e.g. emergency evacuation.